afischer5/cs271MonteCarloIntegrator/README.md

 x y z a
 0 10 0 2 0 4 0 5 (this sets each domain to go from 0 to a different number)

+## EvalEx
+EvalEx, an open source string parser to evaluate mathematical functions was used in this project.
+It can be found at https://github.com/uklimaschewski/EvalEx and it allows for the expansion of possible mathematical expressions via it's add function method.